-Childhood obesity and overweight in children under five years old
+Factors associated with overweight and obesity in children under five years old

 11 November

-Over one-quarter of children in Wales aged four-to-five are overweight or obese.
-Children who are overweight or obese may experience health issues during childhood or adolescence.
-They are also more likely to be overweight or obese through to adulthood, which can cause associated health problems.
+Over one-quarter of children in Wales aged four-to-five live with either overweight or obesity.
+Children with overweight or obesity may experience health issues during childhood or adolescence.
+They are also more likely to have overweight or obesity through to adulthood, which can cause associated health problems.

 Health and Care Research Wales Evidence Centre, in collaboration with Health Technology Wales, conducted a rapid review of existing research evidence.
-They looked for factors that were associated with childhood obesity and/or overweight in children under five years old.
+They looked for factors that were associated with child overweight or obesity in children under five years old.

 Key findings

-A wide range of biological, psychological, environmental and societal factors were consistently found to be associated with an increased risk of childhood obesity and/or overweight.
+A wide range of biological, psychological, environmental and societal factors were consistently found to be associated with an increased risk of child overweight or obesity.

-There was high-certainty evidence to suggest that helping overweight women (who are thinking about, or trying to get pregnant) to lose weight, reducing rapid weight gain during the first 12 months of life, and providing opportunities for children of working mothers to eat healthier foods and be more physically active, would support children to have a healthier weight.
+There was high-certainty evidence to suggest that helping women living with overweight (who are thinking about, or trying to get pregnant) to lose weight, reducing rapid weight gain during the first 12 months of life, and providing opportunities for children of working mothers to eat healthier foods and be more physically active, would support children to have a healthier weight.

 The review team found moderate evidence that supports promoting breastfeeding, reducing rapid weight gain during the first 13 months of life, monitoring the child’s growth rate during the first two years of life (particularly for babies with catch-up growth), promoting baby-led weaning, reducing consumption of sugary drinks, and educating and supporting the wider caregivers to provide healthier foods and opportunities for play and physical activity.